jjvanzon/Circular-Language-Spec/spec/introduction.md

 Where to start, when reading a diagram like this?
 It might be an idea to first read its containment structure, by starting at the largest container, and then looking at the smaller ones.
 After that perhaps look at relationships made by the connecting lines.

 Perhaps starting with the largest container is not always preferred.
 Maybe one symbol is highlighted.
 Then this symbol might be what the diagram is about and the focus might be the aspects of the highlighted symbol.
-Then perhaps start at the highlighted symbol and look around.
+Then perhaps start there and look around.
 There is probably no one way of doing it.

 Triangles might be considered sub objects too.
 One of the differences with circles seems to be that triangles sort of melt together with their container.